bharathshamasundar/CustomerRewards/README.md

 1) IDE which can run Spring Boot applications(Make sure to have the necessary plugins needed)
 2) I have used POSTGRES as my database here, so make sure that POSTGRES has been set with the database name as given in src/main/resources/application.properties.
-3) Make sure to have VSCode installed inorder to Run React.
+3) Make sure to have VSCode installed inorder to Run React and make the necessary installations needed for React and its components(I have used Ant Design component here for the React Front End)